sebsoto/winc-tools/cluster_creator/README.md

 Run ansible playbook

-Each user should log in with their ssh key and populate ~/.pull-secret.json with their full OpenShift pull secret
+Each user should log in with their ssh key and:
+* populate ~/.pull-secret.json with their full OpenShift pull secret.
+* populate the ~/.aws directory accordingly

 Every day at 3am a new cluster will be created for the user in ~/clusters/aws